Ashutosh enjoys writing on a variety of subjects including politics, current affairs, and social and religious issues.

-The Rohingyas are a Muslim ethnic minority, majorly confined to the Rakhine state of Myanmar (earlier Burma).
+The Rohingyas are a Muslim ethnic minority majorly confined to the Rakhine state of Myanmar (formerly Burma).
 Often described as the most "persecuted and suppressed" minorities in the world, the Rohingyas are not recognized among the 135 ethnic groups of the essentially Buddhist Myanmar.
-They have hence been denied citizenship, rendering them stateless and depriving them of basic fundamental rights as a citizen.
+They have hence been denied citizenship, rendering them stateless and depriving them of basic fundamental rights as citizens.

-“If Buddha happened, he certainly would protect those Muslim brothers and sisters.”— Dalai Lama
+“If Buddha happened, he certainly would protect those Muslim brothers and sisters.”

 Persecution and Exodus